Skip to main content

 What to include in a rescue kit inspection checklist

-Our free rescue kit inspection checklist includes:
+This rescue kit inspection checklist covers 8 key areas:

 • Kit details: location, intended use (confined space / working at heights), kit ID.